Psychedelic/sonic-js/docs/classes/Swap.md

 ▸ `Static` **getAmount**(`params`): `BigNumber`

-Calculate the resultant amount of a swap
+Calculate the resultant amount of a swap.

 #### Parameters